pydsgz/DeepVOG/README.md

 scikit-image
 tensorflow-gpu
 keras
-urwid (Not necessary if you do not use the Text-based user interface)
 ```
 As an alternative, you can use our docker image which already includes all the dependencies.
 The only requirement is a platform installed with nvidia driver and nvidia-docker (or nvidia runtime of docker).